College football bowls: TV schedule and game previews

-Here's the complete college football television schedule on all major TV networks and previews of some of the top 25 games this week.
+Here's the complete college football bowl television schedule on all major TV networks and previews of some of the top games.

 *All times Eastern